KANSANS WORK

 educators, community colleges and the business community) to

-• Higher Education.
+continue to develop creative approaches to workforce training. - Higher Education.
 The Topeka Chamber supports the requests of

 the Kansas Board of Regents to increase funding for public